When should you hire a lawyer to help with your motoring conviction? Motoring lawyer Jeanette Miller offers her advice.

 But to be honest, there are some offences that probably do not warrant a solicitor's involvement.

-The reason for this is that it is simply uneconomical to pay for legal advice to challenge a matter that involves a potential fine and no other penalty.
+This is because it’s simply uneconomical to pay for legal advice to challenge a matter that involves a potential fine and no other penalty.

 So when should you represent yourself or simply stump up the cash?
 That depends on what kind of offence you are charged with.